Careers

 Knowledge, Ability and Skill Requirements:

-- When driving a personal vehicle, must be insured under CA vehicle insurance requirements with the following coverage limits: $100,000 per person, $300,000 per accident and $50,000 of property damage.
+• When using a personal vehicle, must maintain California-compliant auto insurance with minimum coverage of $100,000 per person, $300,000 per accident, and $50,000 for property damage.

 Desired but not Required

-- Experience working in 501c3 nonprofit organization is desirable
+• Experience working in 501c3 nonprofit organization

 HOW TO APPLY